irmen/cx16assem/README.md

 ## Todo

-- Keep current screen mode? (so it can run on composite screens)

 - Simple expressions of just 2 operands and an operator (+, -, bitwise and/or/xor, bitwise shifts, maybe simple multiplication).
   More complex expressions (including parentheses) are a *lot* of work (require having an expression evaluation stack) so may never be supported.
   (https://en.wikipedia.org/wiki/Shunting_yard_algorithm ?)